Greece Moments Greece Moments

 The coast of Kardamili

 Today’s life and tourism take place right on the coast.
 There are numerous holiday accommodations, cozy cafes and taverns.
-Along the main street, souvenir shops and shops with handicrafts have settled.
+Along the main street, souvenir shops and handicraft stores have made their home.

 Mani Peloponnes Griechenland Kardamili Stoupa